Anyako

 Anyako is a town in the Volta Region of Ghana.
-It is bordered at the south by the Keta lagoon.
+It is bordered at the south by the Keta Lagoon.
 The inhabitants of the town mainly belong to the Ewe tribe.
 Tracing its establishment to a settlement founded by the Anlos during the migration from Notsie in present-day Togo.
-Historically the town is the birthplace of The great Ewe poet Hesinor Vinorko Akpalu Akpa.
-(Torgbui Akpalu), the renown traditional music composer, who was well-known all over the land for his rich repertoire and gift in traditional composition.
-Charles Kobla Nutornutsi Wovenu, The founder, Apostles’ Revelation Society (ARS) also hailed from Anyako.
-Kobla Ladzekpo, the founder and director of Zadonu African Music and Dance Company in U.S.A. and Artist El Anatsui.
-The town has experienced little to no growth over the past thirty years due to sea erosion which affected commercial activities.
+The town is the birthplace of Ghanaian-American artist El Anatsui.
+The town has had little to no growth over the past thirty years due to sea erosion which affected commercial activities.